cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/deployment-gateway.md

 ```

-## Accessing your servers behind the gateway server
+## Accessing servers behind a gateway

-If you want to connect to your servers behind the bastion server firstly you will need to have access to the bastion server's key, then you can use toolbelt to connect to your server:
+If you want to connect to your servers behind a bastion server you will need to have access to the bastion server's key.
+You can then use Toolbelt to connect to your server as follows:

 ```
 $ cx ssh --gateway-key ~/.ssh/bastion_key  -s "My Awesome App" Lion